Enhancing quality of life by empowering individuals and strengthening communities.

 ABOUT COMMUNITY ACTION

-After becoming President in 1963, President Lyndon B. Johnson further expanded on those ideas.
-In his State of the Union message to Congress in January, 1964, President Johnson declared: “Let us carry forward the plans and programs of John F. Kennedy, not because of our sorrow or sympathy, but because they are right…This administration today, here and now, declares an unconditional War on Poverty in America.”
+When President Lyndon B. Johnson took office in 1963, he built on Kennedy’s ideas.
+In 1964, during his State of the Union speech, Johnson announced a "War on Poverty."
+He said, “Let us carry forward the plans and programs of John F. Kennedy…not because of our sorrow…but because they are right…This administration today, here and now, declares an unconditional War on Poverty in America.”